Kiord/SpaceBrowser/README.md

 - Treemap navigation with Back, Forward, Parent, and Root commands
 - Hover details with full path, byte size, modification date, and system icon
-- Open, Open with, and filesystem Properties actions
+- "Open" and "Open with ..." command for files and folders
-- Confirmed move-to-trash, restore, Empty Trash, and optional permanent deletion
+- Move-to-trah and permanent deletion with protection sensitive filesystem locations.
+Empty trash can be triggered as well.

 ### Customization